togashidm/Machine-Learning-ExerciseTracking/README.md

 Therefore the accuray estimated for the model fit is 0.9932 which means that the estimation error is ca. 0.68%.

 ###Model Parameters Effect:
-1. Selecting variables by Variable importance ranking:
+1.Selecting variables by Variable importance ranking:

 I tried to improve the model by changing the number of predictors.
 Based on the previous results, I reduced more of the number of variables by creating a cutoff point for the best variables by their importance: